Frank Cordell: The Atelier

 It was in this 1952/3 period that Frank and Magda Cordell established an artistic atelier at 52 Cleveland Square in Paddington London, which they shared and artistically collaborated with the British Modern artist John McHale.
 The McHale/Cordell atelier occupied three floors in a large Georgian row house in Cleveland Square.
 Frank used the top floor with his piano and large windows overlooking the park as his music composing studio.
 John McHale occupied the large sky-lit studio at the back of the atelier on the ground floor.
 Magda used the other large painting studio downstairs, which was also used by all three artist as a film studio.
 McHale used the downstairs film studio to produce his photograms for his Telemath collage series.
 There was also a separate downstairs workshop and photographic dark room.
 The living room on the ground floor was used for entertaining guests such as: Reyner Banham and other members of the ICA group, musicians, writers such as Eric Newby, dramatists such as Arnold Wesker, and international guests such as Buckminster Fuller, and Picasso's son.
 Cordell made numerous tape recordings of Fuller.

 Musical scores

-In 1955, Cordell left the BBC to become musical director of HMV Records, known subsequently as EMI, a post held until 1962 when he decided to become a full-time film composer, and scored the music for the film The Captain's Table (1959).
+In 1955, Cordell left the BBC to become musical director of His Master's Voice, known subsequently as EMI, a post held until 1962 when he decided to become a full-time film composer, and scored the music for the film The Captain's Table (1959).